-Based on the 2010 Census, the U.S. Census Bureau defined a new boundary for the Raleigh Urbanized Area (UZA), which includes the Towns/Cities of Angier, Apex, Cary, Clayton, Fuquay-Varina, Garner, Holly Springs, Knightdale, Morrisville, Raleigh, Rolesville, Wake Forest and Youngsville.
-The CAMPO planning area also extends beyond the Census-delineated UZA to include the Towns/Cities of Creedmoor, Franklinton Bunn, Wendell, Zebulon, and Archer Lodge.
-The 2020 Census results are imminent and may result in change of the MPO's Urbanized Area, planning area, and membership in coming years. n, jes CAMPO EV 2022 LIPWP - Adopted Pag ا م
+Based on the 2010 Census, the U.S. Census Bureau defined a boundary for the Raleigh Urbanized Area (UZA), which includes the Towns/Cities of Angier, Apex, Cary, Clayton, Fuquay-Varina, Garner, Holly Springs, Knightdale, Morrisville, Raleigh, Rolesville, Wake Forest and Youngsville.
+The CAMPO planning area also extends beyond the Census-delineated UZA to include the Towns/Cities of Creedmoor, Franklinton, Bunn, Wendell, Zebulon, and Archer Lodge.
+The 2020 Census results are imminent and may result in changes to the MPO's Urbanized Area, planning area, and membership in coming years.